zkCollective/zk-Harness/README.md

 ## What are questions that we should answer in the paper?

 - Which compilers are mostly used?
-- Which compiler should a developer choos given a specific project in mind?
+- Which compiler should a developer choose given a specific project in mind?
+  - E.g. Recursion
 - What is the state-of-the-art in current ZKP implementations?
+  - Leave hands of off this
 - As a designer of a compiler, what are limitations of existing approaches?
+  - Leave as discussion
 - As policy makers - what are the assurances that ZKPs can provide - and where can they fail?
+  - Leave as discussion
+  - Search in Repos where they fixed any bugs

 - What is the performance of different Curve implementations for SNARKs that apply bilinear pairings?
+  - Can do that - very important primitive
 - What is the performance of different polynomial commitment schemes?
 (For SNARKs that rely on polynomial commitment schemes)
 - How do optimizations, such as lookups and custom gates, influence the performance of the baseline SNARK?
 - What are current bottlenecks to SNARKs?